greek-proverb-atlas/proverbs.gr/README.md

 * Only the text, the collector, and the place the proverb was collected from are used.
 * We share [here](https://ipavlopoulos.github.io/paremia/data/) a subset of 11,500 proverbs, balanced across locations, used in our experiments.
 * A preprint can be found in: https://www.researchsquare.com/article/rs-3360387/
+* English translations of the balanced subset, using Llama-3.1-8B-Instruct, are included in the repository.

 ## The findings
 * We show how proverbs are shared not only temporally, from generation to generation, but also spatially, from location to location.